The Patriot Post® · A 9/11 Retrospective

 “None of us will ever forget this day.
 Yet we go forward to defend freedom, and all that is good and just in our world.” —President George W. Bush on the evening of September 11, 2001

-Today we solemnly mark the anniversary of the 9/11 attack on our nation, when 2,977 innocents, mostly American citizens, were murdered by 19 Islamic fascists.
+Today we solemnly mark the anniversary of the 9/11 attack on our nation, when 2,977 innocents were murdered by 19 Islamic fascists.
 There were 2,763 people murdered in New York, including the passengers and crew of AA flight 11 and UA flight 175.
 The victims included 343 firefighters and paramedics, 23 police officers, and 37 Port Authority officers.
-At the Pentagon, 189 people were murdered, including 64 aboard AA flight 77.
+At the Pentagon, 189 people were murdered, including 64 aboard AA flight 77 and 55 military personnel.
 In Pennsylvania, 44 people were murdered aboard AA flight 93.
 More than 6,000 others were injured.
 Though mostly U.S. citizens, the victims were also from 77 other countries.
 (For more details about the attack, link to our retrospective page.)